SymfonyCasts/symfony5/sfcasts/ep1/twig.md

 move them around, add more or remove some.
 The more blocks you add, the more flexibility your "child" templates have to put content into different spots.

-Most of the existing blocks are empty... but they a block *can* define *default* content... like the `title` block.
+Most of the existing blocks are empty... but a block *can* define *default* content... like the `title` block.
 See this `Welcome`?
 No surprise, that's the current `title` of the page.